A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Combinatorial Optimization Model for Cooperative Role Allocation}

 In this work, the MATA problem is formalized as a Mixed-Integer Linear Program.
-The most general scenario of MATA problems in human-robot collaboration, according to the taxonomy in ~\cite{korsah2013comprehensive} is characterized by multi-task agents, i.e., agents that can execute multiple tasks simultaneously, multi-agent tasks (tasks which requires multiple agents), and finally, time-extended assignments, i.e., the allocation considers also future allocations.
-Such problem is HP-hard~\cite{gombolay2018fast} and cannot be easily formulated through common combinatorial models present in \cite{korsah2013comprehensive}.
+The most general scenario of MATA problems in human-robot collaboration, according to the taxonomy in ~\cite{korsah2013comprehensive} is characterized by multi-task agents, i.e., agents that can execute multiple tasks simultaneously, multi-agent tasks (tasks that require multiple agents), and finally, time-extended assignments, i.e., the allocation also considers future allocations.
+Such a problem is NP-hard~\cite{gombolay2018fast} and cannot be easily formulated through common combinatorial models present in \cite{korsah2013comprehensive}.
 However, in our framework, thanks to the decomposition of the task that BTs are able to achieve, the problem is extremely simplified.
-First, each agent, by definition, can perform only a task at once; second, in a cooperative scenario, each task requires a single agent\footnote{Collaborative tasks, that require more than a single agent at the same time, will be addressed in~\autoref{sssec:collab_model}.}.
-By doing so, we have removed all the \textit{complex} and \textit{cross-schedule} dependencies, i.e. the effective cost of an agent for a task and the allocation constraints do not depend on the schedules of other agents.
-In practice, the Role Allocator node deals each time only with the allocation of a sub-set of tasks, that are only the tasks that, according to the progress of the job schedule represented by the BT, can be executed, having as constraints, in the worst-case scenario, \textit{intra-schedule} dependencies, i.e. the agent cost for an action depends on the other actions the agent is performing.
+First, each worker, by definition, can perform only one action at a time; second, in a cooperative scenario, each action requires a single worker\footnote{Collaborative tasks, that require more than a single worker at the same time, will be addressed in~\autoref{sssec:collab_model}.}.
+By doing so, we have removed all the \textit{complex} and \textit{cross-schedule} dependencies, i.e., the effective cost of a worker for an action and the allocation constraints do not depend on the schedules of other workers.
+In practice, the Role Allocator node deals each time only with the allocation of a sub-set of actions that, according to the progress of the job schedule represented by the BT, have as constraints, in the worst-case scenario, \textit{intra-schedule} dependencies.
+This means that the worker's cost for an action depends on the other actions the worker is performing.
 Hence, the problem of allocating $L$ actions, where $L \le M$, to $N$ workers, can be formalized in the following way:

 Minimize

 Subject to